Delhi Metro to ply half of its trains on Monday at 5 to 15 minutes frequency | Business

 People are advised to cooperate with the metro authorities in ensuring compliance to Covid-appropriate behaviour throughout their travel, officials said.

+''Passengers will be allowed to travel by seating only on alternate seats with no provision for standing travel till further directions.
+In view of this stipulation, the capacity utilisation of the system will be around 10 to 15 per cent of its total capacity available in normal days,'' an official said.

-''In order to ensure social distancing and compliance to 50 per cent seating inside trains, people are also advised to take extra time for their daily commute and exhibit Covid-appropriate behaviour outside the stations also while waiting for their turn to enter the station,'' the DMRC said.
+The DMRC said that in order to ensure social distancing and compliance to 50 per cent seating inside trains, people are also advised to take extra time for their daily commute and exhibit Covid-appropriate behaviour outside the stations also while waiting for their turn to enter the station.
 Entry at stations will continue to be regulated through identified gates as was the practice earlier.

 The DMRC will be writing to appropriate authorities for maintenance of law and order outside metro stations as the services resume from Monday, officials said.